 In applying the Rogers balancing test to Moore's work, the court determined his depiction of the trademarked University uniforms was artistically relevant to the expressive underlying portrayal of Alabama football scenes.
 Further, Moore never marketed unlicensed paintings as endorsed or sponsored by the University.
-Ultimately, the court concluded that even if some members of the public would confuse the paintings, prints, and calendars' origin, Moore's First Amendment interest in artistic expression overrode any violation of the Lanham Act.
+Ultimately, the court concluded that even if some members of the public would confuse the paintings, prints, and calendars' origin, Moore's First Amendment interest in artistic expression overrode any violation of the Lanham Act 77 b) Mugs and Other "Mundane Products"